lytinahome/NOTE-paper-collection/Time Series Similarity/Paper Summary.md

 ### A scenario to implement this method.
 - **gene problems**: (see section 5.3 in the paper)
 > Using a relative short piece of DNA (with the length of 0.7million) in Human as the target, and find out the genes piece (from a 2 billion long DNA query) in other five primates which is closest to the target respectively using the method proposed in this paper.
-The cluster those six DNA piece, it turns out the clustering relationship contains the correct biological grouping info.
+The cluster those six DNA piece, it turns out the clustering relationship reflects the correct biological grouping info.

 ### how this method works.
 The main idea of this method is to pruning the sequences and filtering out the candidate in order to reduce the needed calculation.